Alpine & FReestlye

 SKILLS NEEDED

 The Club Team level for Freestyle & Alpine has a minimum skills requirement.
 Please be certain your child meets this (see video below).
-You will not get a refund if your child is unable to ski with us due to not meeting the minimum skill level.
 If your child is not yet ready for the Club Team, we suggest a program with the Bridger Bowl Snowsports School.

 REQUIRED